 , and the string is bound to the name foo

-in FTD.
 Currently when interpreter encounters $processor$

 directive, it immediately calls the get-some-data-from-internet